GODLEVSKITE Mineral Details

 • Twinning: Perpendicular to (101), sometimes in geniculated forms

-READ ALSO DALYITE Mineral Details
+READ ALSO OXO-MAGNESIO-HASTINGSITE Mineral Details

 Twinning is a fascinating phenomenon where two or more crystals grow interlocked in a specific symmetrical pattern.
 If GODLEVSKITE exhibits twinning, it can be a dead giveaway for identification, distinguishing it from look-alike minerals.